-On the third Thursday of each month, Megan Campbell hosts a stimulating webinar on a leading workplace topics.
+On the third Thursday of each month, Cristina Herrera hosts a stimulating webinar on a leading workplace topic.
 Members receive an invitation in advance and a link to recordings following the webinar.

 Time: 11:00 AM – 12:00 PM EDT